For people who are curious.

 Target retirement income

-How much do you want to receive each month in retirement, after tax?
+How much do you want to receive each month in retirement, after tax, in today's money?

 Key assumptions